Swietl1k/WWWstrona/README.md

-Website for creating and playing choice based tourney games.
+Django backend for a website for creating and playing choice based tourney games.